Natalie Jacobs: Washington Spirit

 In the 2020 NWSL College Draft, the Washington Spirit drafted Jacobs with the 13th overall pick.
 Jacobs made her NWSL debut in the 2020 NWSL Challenge Cup on July 1, 2020.
 She played in 7 games of the Spirit's 9 games during the abbreviated 2020 season.
 Overall she earned 5 starts and played a total of 397 minutes.
 Jacobs signed a new, two-year contract with the Spirit after the 2020 season and she joined the team for preseason in February 2021.

 Real Betis

 Jacobs signed with Real Betis in La Liga F in the 2021–2022 season.
 Jacobs played in Spain for 5 months with 18 appearance for Real Betis Feminas.

 Houston Dash

 Jacobs signed a two-year deal with the Houston Dash in 2022.
 Jacobs had 20 starts in 20 regular season appearances in 2023.
 In 2023 the Houston Dash had the 3rd best defense in NWSL history and the best in the league in 2023.
 Jacobs had 10 starts and 15 appearances in 2022 leading to the Dash's first NWSL Playoffs in club history.

 North Carolina Courage

 On September 12, 2025, the North Carolina Courage acquired Jacobs from the Dash exchange for Malia Berkely and $75,000 in intra-league transfer funds.
-She made a game-saving block to preserve a 1–0 win over the Orlando Pride in her debut on September 19.
+She made her debut as a stoppage-time substitute one week later, marking her debut with a crucial block to preserve a 1–0 win over the Orlando Pride.

+Jacobs was named a team captain going into the 2026 season alongside Kailen Sheridan and Ryan Williams.